-Did you know that deploying your RV hydraulic leveling jacks onto asphalt surfaces, you risk damaging your jack pads and where your RV is parked?
-RV SnapPads help alleviate those issues by protecting both, the leveling jacks and asphalt parking lot surfaces.
+Did you know that deploying your RV hydraulic leveling jacks onto asphalt surfaces, you risk not only, damaging your jack pads but also, the parking surface where your RV leveling jacks are touching?
+RV SnapPads help alleviate those issues by protecting both, your motorhome’s or camper’s leveling jacks and asphalt parking lot surfaces.

 This article contains affiliate links.
 By clicking on them, it doesn’t cost you anything extra.
 Full disclosure here.

 RV SnapPads: Protect your RV Leveling Jack Pads

 Do your RV leveling jacks look like the photo below?
 If so, your RV leveling jack feet are unprotected.

 What does that mean?
 RV leveling jack pads or feet are subject to everything they come into contact; sand, gravel, asphalt, mud, etc. They also are subject to road debris and will rust even after just a few months on the road.

 We had to fix that problem.
 We had to find a product that would keep our leveling jack pads from becoming damaged.

 But, was there such a product out there?

 On several fifth wheels leveling jacks, we noticed these rubberized, octagon-shaped shoes that permanently attached to the underside of the leveling jack pads on several fifth wheels and motorhomes.

 We immediately sought out information to see why they were important and if they were something we needed for our own fifth wheel.